pomkos/payme/README.md

 ## Host

-1. Create a new file outside the `brotein` directory:
+1. Create a new file outside the `payme` directory:

 ```
 cd